-During the year 2022-23, your Company achieved a Sales Turnover of Rs.
-210.37 crores as compared to Rs.
-211.94 crores in the preceding year.
+During the year 2023-24, the Company achieved a Sales Turnover of Rs.
+262.50 crores as compared to Rs.
+210.40 crores in the preceding year, a growth of 25%.

-Looking at the uncertainties the Company focused on debtor management and cost optimization while continuing its efforts on improving its non-subsidy business as well improving its share in stable policy states.
+The Company continued its focus on debtor management and processes.

 The Company consciously controlled the operations in certain states of strength to strengthen processes including Revenue Recognition, Debtor reduction etc.